otrv4/otrv4/otrv4.md

     g2_a
       Alice's half of the DH exchange to determine g2. c2, D2
-      A zero-knowledge proof that Alice knows the exponent associated with her transmitted value g2_a. g3_a
+      A zero-knowledge proof that Alice knows the value associated with her transmitted value g2_a. g3_a
       Alice's half of the DH exchange to determine g3. c3, D3
-      A zero-knowledge proof that Alice knows the exponent associated with her transmitted value g3_a.
+      A zero-knowledge proof that Alice knows the value associated with her transmitted value g3_a.

 A type 7 (SMP Message 1Q) TLV is the same as the above, but is preceded by a user-specified question, which is associated with the user-specified portion of the secret.